 When eating, it can be served with lettuce, cowpea, etc., to help increase the prominence of the irresistible sour and spicy flavors from the ingredients.

 If Lao people offer you a plate of Larb, appreciate their manner.
-It is because Larb is a dish that Lao people use to treat distinguished guests to express their blessings and luck to the visitor.
+It is because Larb is a dish that Lao people use to treat distinguished guests to express their blessings to the visitor.

 10. Ping Pa (Grilled Fish)